 The comfort layer in U15 is GraPhase Foam.
 This is CoolFlow™ open-cell memory foam progressively infused, first with gel foam (ThermaGel™), then with graphite.
 The process is not otherwise disclosed, but the way it is worded seems to indicate layers within the foam, which is possible with today’s technology.
 The open-cell structure is for breathability, the gel to absorb heat for cooling, and the graphite to conduct heat away for dissipation.
 How effective gel is has been questioned by some, including Dr. Swartzburg on this site and David Rosenberg of Healthy Foundations.

 The addition of graphite is a tacit acknowledgement that gel can only absorb so much heat without a way to shed the heat.
 Also, open-cell foam lets air essentially filter through.
 Comfortaire says nothing about vertical ventilation of the foam, but that does not exclude it.
-A number of other manufacturers ventilate their foam without saying so.
-Ventilation is a key ingredient of the Airflow Transfer System, as demonstrated by Dr. Swartzburg in a video.
+A few other manufacturers ventilate their foam without saying so.
+Ventilation is a key ingredient of the Airflow Transfer System, as demonstrated by Dr. Rick Swartzburg in a video.